ThomasQuinnKelly/bip-reference-person/local-dev/swa/README.md

 1. Repeatability and consistency for each released artifact
 2. Local traceability for the preparation of packages that will be sent to SwA

+This script does _not_ alter the state of your local git repo or code workspace, but _does_ add a PDF and properties file under the local-dev/swa/tags/ directory for the tag that was processed.
+It is recommended to commit and push the files.

 #### swa-prep.sh & swa-prep.properties

 This script creates a folder with: